 The splashes of sound in our Experience arrive as fully formed patterns in time.
-This is possible because the "now" of our listening point is at least half a second behind our senses.
+This is possible because the "now" of our observation point can be half a second behind the inputs to our senses.

 A splash of sound is a description of how a whole word or bar of a tune is in our Experience.
 It has a beginning and an end at two different times at the place in Experience where it is located but the whole entity is present at the listening point.

-Sound and motion have splashes in Experience that last for about half a second to a second.
+Sound and bodily motion have splashes in Experience that last for about half a second to a second.
 This suggests that the part of my brain that hosts that Experience is extended in time for half a second.
-A connection across time in the part of the brain that hosts my Experience is like observing into time.How is a sound in Experience created?
+Our observation point hosts the connections from one time to another so that we observe into time.How is a sound in Experience created?
 It could be laid out part by part over half a second and then connected to the present of the listening point or all at once as a four dimensional structure that extends from the listening point to the place and time of the sound in Experience.
 Either of these would seem the same in our observation.

 If the material present is in the future why can't we change the future by changing our minds?
 It might seem like a paradox but the future events that are in our Experience have already happened because our observation point is at least half a second behind the events at our sense organs.